 Top off the day by returning to Cairns on the Kuranda Railway.

-6- See marine life at the Cairns Aquarium
+6- See the marine life at the Cairns Aquarium

 Cairns Aquarium has plants, animals and habitats unique to Queensland’s Wet Tropics.